zuozhenggh/learning-library/developer-library/mytodoreact/frontend/README.md

 # Part III -- Frontend (React JS)

 ## **Summary**

+In this ~15-minute Part III of the lab you will deploy a pre-built ReactJS application locally then build it for production an host it on the Oracle CLOud Infrastucture.

-The application is so simple that there is really no need to know React to understand the code.
+The application is simple; that there is really no need to know React to understand the code.

 The application uses Functional Components with State Hooks for managing states.
 There is a main component called "App" which renders another component called "NewItem" and two tables of todo items: the active ones and the already done ones.
 The "NewItem" component displays the text field to add a new item.